kaisbaccour/hashicorp-vault-token-pdf-slack-reporter/README.md

 # Hashicorp vault toekn reporter:

 This project is intended to automatically generate an overview over the active tokens living on your hashicorp vault.
-The generated overview has a pdf format and issent to a slack channel that you can configure.
+The generated overview has a pdf format and is sent to a slack channel that you can configure through environment variables.

 ## Prerequisites: